-For application materials or more information, contact the THIS campus coordinator, Dr. Andrea McClanahan at 570-422-3697 or amcclanahan@po-box.esu.edu.
+For application materials or more information, contact the THIS campus coordinator, Marcia Godich, at 570-422-3743, or through the Internet at www.esu.edu/~godich.

 Law School Express Admissions Program

 East Stroudsburg University has entered a partnership with Widener University School of Law in Harrisburg that allows graduates to apply to the law school under an Express Admissions Program.